LEAGUE OF WOMEN VOTERS

 (To increase the size of the font on this page, press "Ctrl++")

 This Nonpartisan Voters’ Guide is published and provided free of charge by the League of Women Voters of Oregon.
-This is a FREE NONPARTISAN ELECTION REPORT for Oregon’s May 19th, 2020 Primary Election.
-More voting information is available on their website: lwvor.org/VOTEoregon.
+This is a FREE NONPARTISAN ELECTION REPORT for Oregon’s November 8th, 2022, General Election.
+More voting information is available on their website: lwvor.org/VOTE.
 The League of Women Voters does not support or oppose any candidate or political party.

-The Talking Book and Braille Library helped to pay for the audio Voters’ Guide below.
+The Talking Book and Braille Library helped produce the audio Voters’ Guide below.
 Contact us at 800-452-0292 for more information.
 For a complete and updated League events list, visit Vote411.org.